Bramley, Leeds

 Bramley is a district in west Leeds, West Yorkshire, England.
 It is part of the City of Leeds electoral ward of Bramley and Stanningley, which had a population of 21,334 at the 2011 census.
-The area is an old industrial area with much 19th century architecture and 20th century council housing in the east and private suburban housing in the west.
+It is an old industrial area, with much 19th century architecture and 20th century council housing in the east, and private suburban housing in the west.

 Etymology

 Bramley is recorded in the 1086 Domesday Book as Brameleia and Bramelei.
 The name derives from the Old English words brōm ('broom') and lēah ('open land in a wood').
 The name once meant 'open land characterised by broom'.